 ● Take the form to your employer to fill in the dates covered by the company medical benefit plan, get it signed, and take it back to the SS office.

-● A person in this situation:
+● What coverage would a person in this situation have:

-- would not have any MD or outpatient treatment coverage.
+> Will not have any MD or outpatient treatment coverage.

 Feel free to contact - Learn@JohnCParker.agency

-The Medicare-Health-Plans-Southeastern-CT content is copyrighted © 2018 to 2019 by John C Parker, RHU, LTCP - All Rights Reserved.
+The Medicare-Health-Plans-Southeastern-CT content is © 2018 to 2019 by John C Parker, RHU, LTCP - All Rights Reserved.

 Powered by GoDaddy Website Builder